So you wake up in the morning and you’re not feeling well. Invariably these days, you will wonder whether it’s COVID-19 that is making you ill.

 Their reasoning: People can spread the virus before they show symptoms or without showing symptoms at all.

-National health authorities recommend quarantining for 14 days after your last contact with a COVID-19 patient.
-However, you may be able to shorten your quarantine based on local conditions and needs.
+National health authorities recommend quarantining for five days after your last contact with a COVID-19 patient if you’ve not completed your vaccinations.

 Local public health authorities make the final decisions about how long quarantine should last.
 Follow the recommendations of your local public health department if you need to quarantine.